-ITEM M - SPECIES OCCUPIED NOTES AND ASSUMPTIONS TTEIVI IVI - SPECIES HABITAT (m 2) COMAL SPRINGS / RIVER Fountain Darter 91,461 Based on collections and known occurrence in aquatic vegetation types sampled over the course of the HCP biological monitoring.
+ITEM M - SPECIES OCCUPIED NOTES AND ASSUMPTIONS TI EIVI IVI - SPECIES HABITAT (m 2) NOTES AND ASSUMPTIONS COMAL SPRINGS / F RIVER Fountain Darter 93,238 Based on collections and known occurrence in aquatic vegetation types sampled over the course of the HCP biological monitoring.
 Sampling included drop netting, dip netting, snorkel, SCUBA, and seining throughout the Comal system.
-Although fountain darters have been collected on bare substrate on occasion, no bare areas were included in this assessment.
+Although Fountain Darters have been collected on bare substrate on occasion, no bare areas were included in this assessment.
 Comal Springs Riffle Beetle 1,672 Based on collection of individuals via cotton lure, drift net, or quadrat sampling over the years.
 An area of 1 m 2 around each collection point was included but did not include any overlap between collection points.
-Peck's Cave Amphipod 1,466 This species is considered subterranean and thus subsurface habitat is the more appropriate calculation.
+Peck's Cave Amphipod 1,498 This species is considered subterranean and thus subsurface habitat is the more appropriate calculation.
 The total area of subsurface habitat for this species is presently unknown.
 Surface habitat was based on collection of individuals via cotton lure and drift net sampling.
 An area of 0.5 m 2 around each collection point was included but did not include any overlap between collection points.
 Comal Springs Dryopid Beetle 350 This species is considered subterranean and thus subsurface habitat is the more appropriate calculation.
 The total area of subsurface habitat for this species is presently unknown.
 Surface habitat was based on collection of individuals via cotton lure and drift net sampling.
 An area of 0.5 m 2 around each collection point was included but did not include any overlap between collection points.
-SAN MARCOS SPRIN GS / RIVER Fountain Darter 89,958 Based on collections and known occurrence in aquatic vegetation types (including Texas wild-rice) sampled over the course of HCP biological monitoring.
+SAN MARCOS SPRIN IGS / RIVER Fountain Darter 95,159 Based on collections and known occurrence in aquatic vegetation types (including Texas wild-rice) sampled over the course of HCP biological monitoring.
 Sampling included drop netting, dip netting, snorkel, SCUBA, and seining throughout the San Marcos system.
-Although fountain darters have been collected on bare substrate in the river on occasion, no bare river areas were included in this baseline assessment.
-In contrast, bare substrate areas in Spring Lake were included for this assessment as fountain darters have frequently been observed inhabiting these areas within Spring Lake.
-Finally, although fountain darters have been collected further upstream in the slough arm of Spring Lake, those collections are considered seasonal at this time and thus were not included in the overall area calculated.
+Although Fountain Darters have been collected on bare substrate in the river on occasion, no bare river areas were included in this baseline assessment.
+In contrast, bare substrate areas in Spring Lake were included for this assessment as Fountain Darters have frequently been observed inhabiting these areas within Spring Lake.
+Finally, although Fountain Darters have been collected further upstream in the slough arm of Spring Lake, those collections are considered seasonal at this time and thus were not included in the overall area calculated.
 San Marcos Salamander 2,520 Based on observation or collection of individuals via snorkel / SCUBA over the course of HCP biological monitoring.
 Also, based on collections conducted by the USFWS San Marcos Aquatic Resources Center.
 Texas Blind Salamander n/a This species is considered subterranean and thus subsurface habitat is the appropriate calculation.
 As such, no surface habitat was calculated as "occupied habitat" for this species.
 Comal Springs Riffle Beetle 11 Based on collection of individuals via cotton lure and drift net sampling.
 An area of 1 m 2 around each collection point was included but did not include any overlap between collection points.
+Comal Springs Dryopid Beetle 0.5 This species is considered subterranean and thus subsurface habitat is the more appropriate calculation.
+The total area of subsurface habitat for this species is presently unknown.
+Surface habitat was based on collection of individuals via drift net sampling.
+An area of 0.5 m 2 around each collection point was included but did not include any overlap between collection points.